GRACE LUTHERAN CHURCH &

 (218) 263-LOVE (5683)

 We will have an Elder of the Month who is the person people should contact if they have a spiritual concern and aren't able to reach the Pastor.
 The Elder of the Month will be listed in the Bulletin and the Monthly Newsletter.
-The month of February is Roger Kivela.
-The month of March will be Nick Niemi.
+The month of April we have Rick Swanson.
+The month of May will be John Hendrickson.

 We have a Trustee of the Month who is the person to call if there are needs in the church building or the parsonage.
-The month of February is Doug Felten.
+The month of April we have Gordy Smith.

 Our 100th Anniversary Celebration will be held on Saturday, June 30th and Sunday July 1st, 2018.
 Save the dates have been sent out, so if you have not received one please contact the office.
-We will be creating a cookbook, please send your favorite recipes!
-Mail or email to the church office.
+We will be creating a cookbook.

 Cookbooks will be a padded 3-ring binder style cookbook comprised of member’s, family, and friend’s favorite recipes, past and present.
 A durable metal binding that easily snaps open to allow more pages to be added; divided by category w/tab dividers for ease of use.
 Cookbooks will also include pages of church history and images for your enjoyment and as a keepsake commemorating the 100th Celebration.
 The finished binder size is 7.0 inches wide and 9.25 inches tall, with a 1.5-inch spine.
 The cookbooks will be $15, window clings $5. and T-shirts for $10-14. depending on your size.